owen2345/rails-hotreload/README.md

 ```

 ## Contributing
-Bug reports and pull requests are welcome on GitHub at https://github.com/owen2345/pub_sub_model_sync.
+Bug reports and pull requests are welcome on https://github.com/owen2345/rails-hotreload.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

-You can run the tests with: `docker-compose run test`
+To ensure your contribution changes, run the tests with: `docker-compose run test`

 ## License
 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

-## **Code of Conduct**

-Everyone interacting in the PubSubModelSync project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/pub_sub_model_sync/blob/master/CODE_OF_CONDUCT.md).